HaripriyaIyer/API-Python/README.md

 # API-Python
-Repo containing python code to operate with various APIs This repository contains python codes for various API operations.
+Repo containing python code to operate with various APIs.

+This repository contains python codes for various API operations.

 The code mainly contains snippets about